mandrasch/ddev-addon-simple-vite/README.md

 - CraftCMS Vite plugin: https://nystudio107.com/docs/vite/#using-ddev
   - (you should switch `ports` with `expose` though)
-- Laravel new official vite integration: https://laravel.com/docs/9.x/vite (Currently no way to set a DEV_SERVER_URL as in third party plugin https://laravel-vite.dev/)
+- Laravel new official vite integration: https://laravel.com/docs/9.x/vite (Currently no way to set a DEV_SERVER_URL as in third party plugin https://laravel-vite.dev/.
+Don't use `hmr`, see: https://github.com/torenware/ddev-viteserve/issues/2)

 ## Vite 2